Scott Brock for Commissioner On The Issues

 Public LandsPublic Lands

-Might to protect public lands will end when I am no longer breathing.
+My fight to protect public lands will end when I am no longer breathing.